Cyfrin/diverge-converge-audit/Multi-Phase Audit.md

   The duration of the audit can influence the audit quality.
 A longer duration allows auditors to conduct a more thorough review, leading to the discovery of more vulnerabilities.

 - Number of Rounds
-  The quantity of audit rounds can influence the audit quality.
+  The number of audit rounds can influence the audit quality.
 Conducting multiple rounds can lead to the detection and resolution of more vulnerabilities, thus improving both the exploit quality and consult quality.

 - Synergy
-  Collaborative brainstorming sessions of auditors and the protocol developers can enhance the audit quality.
+  Collaborative brainstorming sessions between auditors and the protocol developers can enhance the audit quality.
 These sessions allow auditors to leverage each other's expertise and share knowledge, leading to more comprehensive audits.

 - Tooling
   Employing advanced tools like static analyzers can automate certain parts of the audit, improving its efficiency and comprehensiveness.